apitrace/apitrace/README.markdown

 Regression testing
 ------------------

-These are the steps to create a regression test-suite around apitrace:
+These are the steps to create a regression test-suite around **apitrace**:

 * obtain a trace